krmnn/krmnn/README.md

   - for Webshops using Zope, Flask, FastAPI, Nodejs, Typescript
 - **Observability** (Monitoring, Logging, Tracing, Alarming)
   - Prometheus, Prometheus Federations, VictoriaMetrics and Grafana for scraping, storing and visualizing large amounts of system and application metrics
-  - Vector and Elasticsearch/Opensearch for collecting, storing, querying and visualizing large amounts of system- and application logs
+  - Vector and Elasticsearch for collecting, storing, querying and visualizing large amounts of system- and application logs
   - Nagios, Icinga, Munin for legacy environments

 I currently work for [@idealo](https://github.com/idealo) on observability topics.